DIRTY DESIGN

 Perhaps it is a sign of any time to say the present forms a break with the past.
 The twentieth century certainly saw many such declarations.
 Le Corbusier heralded the modern age with crisp, white outlines and a visionary if rather terrifying concept of machines for modern living that would cleanse civilization of bad taste and bad habits alike.
 In 1979 French philosopher Jean-François Lyotard described the post-modern era as a break with the meta-narratives of the past.
 Another French post-modernist, Jean Baudrillard, declared the end of history in many of his writings in the 1990s.
 He understood this as the exact opposite of his contemporary, the American political scientist Francis Fukuyama, who famously argued, in 1992, that the end of history marked the fulfillment of a definitive and superior state of civilization, namely that of free market capitalism and democracy, while Baudrillard stated that the ideal of any linear progress culminating in such a conclusive state has become obsolete.

+In any case, I think that once again, or still, we are at a moment of fundamental change.
 We find ourselves at the end of a historic period, that of modernism and postmodernism, that does not seem to want to end yet.
 The grand narratives of progress and modernity have largely subsided, but we still cling to them, and there has yet to come a new position to replace them.
 At the same time we have entered the age of network culture, where globalization changed our perspectives on each other forever, and where the hierarchy and linear narratives of the past are being challenged by the anarchic intelligence of the collective.
 This network culture, with its largely unregulated development, where knowledge is more democratic, more available, more interactive and therefore more objective than ever before, where hackers provoke the hierarchies and systems they consider reactionary or obsolete, where programmers dispute monopolized copyright laws, where idealists create free alternatives for the mainstream, and where the open-source system provides new insights on how we could move forward IRL; this might be the place where the roots and inspiration of revolutionary futures lie.

 Science fiction writer Bruce Sterling held a lecture at Transmediale in Berlin in 2010 - and I feel tempted to quote it in its entirety - in which he talks about network culture and its influence on the world of today: